 corporate purpose, corporate charter, purpose clause, certificate of incorporation, corporate governance, history of corporate law, special charter, general incorporation laws, mission statements, fiduciary duty of good faith, benefit corporations

 Pollman, Elizabeth, "The History and Revival of the Corporate Purpose Clause" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2463.

 Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Economic Policy Commons, Law and Economics Commons, Law and Society Commons, Legal History Commons, Political Economy Commons, Public Policy Commons, Social Welfare Commons